mysociety/alaveteli/doc/manual/docs/running/server.md

 You should consider running the admin part of the site over HTTPS.
 This can be achieved with rewrite rules that redirect URLs beginning with `/admin`.

+Additionally, the `INCOMING_EMAIL_DOMAIN` should not be the one that you use for your organisational email.
+Mail sent to Alaveteli request addresses is published on the site, and using an organisational email domain could leave you vulnerable to attacks that sign up for your internal tools using these addresses and use Alaveteli to receive and publish confirmation emails.
+Use a completely different domain or a subdomain of your organisational domain.
+See [this blog post](https://medium.freecodecamp.org/how-i-hacked-hundreds-of-companies-through-their-helpdesk-b7680ddc2d4c) for a description of this kind of attack.

 ## Email configuration

 See the [configuration for exim or postfix]({{ page.baseurl }}/docs/installing/email/) for